tanvir-git/odoo-documentation/content/applications/finance/documents.rst

 .. image:: documents/activate-domain-condition.png
    :align: center
-   :alt: Activating the domain condition type in Odoo Documents
+   :alt: Activating the domain condition type in CoquiAPPs Documents

 To create a rule, you typically select a field, an operator, and a value.
 For example, if you want to add a workflow action to all the PDF files inside a workspace, set the field to *Mime Type*, the